 If you live in a small apartment and there aren’t enough rooms to do this, you may wish to enlist the help of a family member so you don’t have to play cowboy to a heard of cats.
 If you live alone, ask a cat-loving friend or neighbour to help.
 You can put the newcomer in her carrier and have the neighbour take her out of the apartment temporarily while the kitties check out the sanctuary room.

 After the room exchange, reward your cats with a meal or a treat.
 Always end these training sessions on a positive note.
 Keep the session short.
 What’s most important is the newcomer’s discovery of the main part of the home.
-It isn’t as crucial that the resident cats explore the sanctuary, so if they get upset, don’t continue it.
+It isn’t as crucial that the resident cats explore the sanctuary, so if they get upset, discontinue the activity and wait for another day.

-Do this a couple of times a day until you feel the cats are comfortable or at least getting comfortable with one another’s scents.
+Try the room exchange a couple of times a day until you feel that the cats are comfortable or at least getting comfortable with one another’s scents.
 It might take just one day to it might take several.
-Again, let your cats set the pace.
+Again, patience is key and let your cats set the pace.

 Pleased To Meet You